-There are a number of great biking trails in the area including beautiful rail to trails.
-One of our favorites is the Conewago trail which connects with two other trails so that you make a pretty full day or maybe just an hour or two.
+There are a number of great biking trails in the area including beautiful rails to trails.
+One of our favorites is the Conewago Trail, which connects with two other trails so that you make a pretty full day or maybe just an hour or two.
 Access is only 20 minutes from the farm.
-We also like the wonderful Jonathan Eshelman trail, a 13 mile route through the outskirts of Hershey.
+We also like the wonderful Jonathan Eshelman trail, a 13-mile route through the outskirts of Hershey.

 Roundtop Resort - Four Season Fun

-A short 35 minute drive from the farm, Roundtop offers great skiing and tubing in the winter.
-You don’t have to worry about weather, they have the best snowmaking we have ever seen.
-First timers – they also have wonderful equipment rental and lessons.
+A short 35-minute drive from the farm, Roundtop offers great skiing and tubing in the winter.
+You don’t have to worry about weather; they have the best snowmaking we have ever seen.
+First timers – they also have wonderful equipment rentals and lessons.

 Lancaster County Covered Bridges and More

-You can check out Real Lancaster County website for more info and we are also happy to help with directions.
+You can check out the Real Lancaster County website for more info, and we are also happy to help with directions.

-Ironstone Ranch in Elizabethtown, a quick 25 minute drive from Westwynd provides gentle, well-mannered horses and experienced guides to take you through their 275 acres of trails.
+Ironstone Ranch in Elizabethtown: a quick 25-minute drive from The Inn at Westwynd Farm provides gentle, well-mannered horses and experienced guides to take you through their 275 acres of trails.
 The ranch offers rides for individuals, families, and larger groups all week long.
-Be sure to call in advance
+Be sure to call in advance.